 IoT changes many branches of medicine, enabling new quality of remote services, clinical trials, new brain surgery, and other essential improvements.

 New opportunities for laboratory testing and data exchange between the labs and the care points enable immediate improvements in the treatment quality.

 The role of connected devices for sports also should not be underestimated.
 The data from smart sensors are combined with advanced analytics and game videos to create more opportunities for interactions between sportspeople, coaches, and fans.
 The solution for safety and health control of sports players become popular, and so the fan engagement devices and applications do.
-IoT for fitness and sports has a vast field for further development and can give teams and individual athletes many advantages.
+The future of IoT for fitness and sports has great potential for further development and could give teams and individual athletes many benefits.